sandygeorge0703/sandygeorge0703/README.md

 ### About Me

-🏫 About to enter my final year of university to complete a Master's degree in Aerospace Engineering.
+🏫 I'm about to enter my final year of university to complete a Master's degree in Aerospace Engineering.

 ✈ From June 2023 to June 2024, I completed a 12-month industrial placement as an Undergraduate Aerospace Engineer.